Dinkh/ExtJS-Import/README.md

 # ExtJS-Import
-Snippet that allows to import modules into ExtJS
+Snippet that allows to import modules into ExtJS.

+## Font-Awesome
+You can import the latest version of Font-Awesome into ExtJS